borkshop/kni/MANUAL.md

 ### Expressions

-Inkblot supports limited algebraic expressions.
+Kni supports limited algebraic expressions.
 Expressions may require parentheses to disambiguated precedence.
 There are three tiers of precedence from tightly binding to loosely binding.
 All of these operators produce 32 bit integers.